junchaoIU/junchaoIU.github.io/_pages/about.md

 News
 ======
-- [2025-06-27] One Evaluation Paper accepted by **CCL 2025 Evaluation Workshop** as co-author: **Overview of CCL25-Eval Task 4: Factivity Inference Evaluation 2025**, we will update the paper in arxiv soon~
+- [2025-06-27] One Evaluation Paper accepted by **CCL 2025 Evaluation Workshop** as co-author: *[Overview of CCL25-Eval Task 4: Factivity Inference Evaluation 2025]()*, we will update the paper in arxiv soon~
+- [2025-06-20] One Paper accepted by **Actionable Interpretability Workshop @ICML 2025** as co-author: *[Why Do Metrics Think That?
+Towards Understanding Large Language Models as Machine Translation Evaluators]()*.
-- [2025-06-13] One Evaluation Paper accepted by **NLPCC 2025** as first-author, **Overview of the NLPCC 2025 Shared Task 1: LLM-Generated Text Detection**.
+- [2025-06-13] One Evaluation Paper accepted by **NLPCC 2025** as first-author, *[Overview of the NLPCC 2025 Shared Task 1: LLM-Generated Text Detection]()*.
 We provide a comprehensive overview of the task, including the dataset, task design, evaluation results, and an in-depth analysis of the submitted solutions.
 - [2025-05-16] Two paper accepted by **ACL 2025 Findings** as co-author.
 Congratulations to Shu🌳, Xinyi, and all co-authors!
   - *[Fraud-R1: A Multi-Round Benchmark for Assessing the Robustness of LLM Against Augmented Fraud and Phishing Inducements](https://arxiv.org/abs/2502.12904)*.
   <!-- We introduce Fraud-R1, a benchmark evaluating LLMs' ability to resist internet fraud through 8,564 real-world cases, uncovering significant challenges in role-play scenarios and a performance gap between Chinese and English. -->